 Culture and Tradition of Jammu Kashmir

-Jammu Kashmir is a diverse blend of various cultures People from different religious and social practices Muslim, Hindu, Sikh and Buddhist have created a composite culture of the state which is called Kashmiriyat.
+Jammu Kashmir is a diverse blend of various cultures People from different religious and social practices of Muslim, Hindu, Sikh, and Buddhist have created a composite culture of the state which is called Kashmiriyat.
 Kashmiri comprises of Kashmiri Pundits, Kashmiri Muslims, Gurjars and Rajasthani Rajputs.

 Kashmiri Weddings traditions are full of joyful and traditional ceremonies.
 Emphasis is also laid into matching the background, status and the reputation of the family of the prospective match.

 Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflects the richness of the culture and landscape of the region.
 The form of clothing is designed to counter the cold climate of the region.
 Most of the garments are made of wool, silk designed with intricate embroideries and cotton.

 The Pheran is the prominent attire for Kashmiri women.
 The Pheran is worn by women usually has Zari, embroidery on the hemline, around pockets and mostly on the collar area.
 Ladies prefer a suit and Burgha in summer and Pheran are preferred in autumn.